Information on current notifiable disease restrictions affecting livestock in the East Riding.

 Bird flu factsheet (pdf 714kb opens in new window)

-There is also specific guidance on biosecurity for captive birds in prevention zones:
+There is also specific guidance on biosecurity and welfare for captive birds in prevention zones:

 If you notice signs of any notifiable disease in your livestock, you must report them immediately to your local Animal and Plant Health Agency (APHA) office.